cphoover/multiLine/README.md

 To DO
 =========
 * Provide Template Support via underscore.js
-* Fork uglify-js to preserve comments. or create build task to convert
+* Create build task to convert